narayan-krishna/cpsc350fall2020-assignment2/README.txt

 MirrorGame.cpp
 Simulation.h
 Simulation.cpp
-testfile.txt (a preset text file) main.cpp
+testfile.txt (the test text file given to us by professor german, can be used for testing purposes) main.cpp
 Makefile
 core

 Errors/Limitations:
-Entering a file which can't be found simply returns a 0
+Couldn't figure out how to know if a file didn't exist when the reader looks for it.

 Running the assignment:
 *in command line*